thirstycode/Raspi-output-catcher/README.md

 # Instagram automation panel
 -	08:55:13 PM 06 01 --> some error with following having username priyanka.chopra143
+-	04:48:52 PM 04 03 --> some error with posting having username kriti.sanon143
+-	04:47:14 PM 04 03 --> posted with username angelinajolie143
+-	04:46:50 PM 04 03 --> some error with posting having username tamannaah.143
+-	04:46:44 PM 04 03 --> posted with username shraddha.kapoor.sweet
+-	04:46:28 PM 04 03 --> some error with posting having username disha.patani.updates
+-	04:46:15 PM 04 03 --> some error with posting having username manushi.chillar.insta
+-	04:45:57 PM 04 03 --> some error with posting having username realshrutihaasan
+-	04:45:54 PM 04 03 --> some error with posting having username priyanka.chopra143
+-	04:45:52 PM 04 03 --> posted with username priyanka.chopra143
+-	04:45:34 PM 04 03 --> some error with posting having username urvashirautela26
 -	01:18:28 PM 04 03 --> some error with posting having username kriti.sanon143
 -	01:17:55 PM 04 03 --> some error with posting having username realshrutihaasan
 -	01:17:51 PM 04 03 --> some error with posting having username disha.patani.updates